 Goals and Objectives, Rotation Activities, and Readings for the rotation:

-The following table outlines the goals and objectives that have been selected for the rotation.
-For each goal, the usual rotation activities are described with the associated reading assignments.
-Required are available in a binder that you can borrow from your preceptor.
+The following table outlines the goals and objectives for the rotation.
+For each goal, there are detailed rotation activities with the associated reading assignments.
+Required readings are available at S://hscgroups/Rx Residents/PGY1 Resident Readings.
 Optional readings are available on request.